Nashua DUI Lawyer

 - A DUI lawyer represents you and helps you put your best foot forward

 - A DUI attorney can help you clear your criminal record

 Facing DUI charges can be very challenging and cause hardships for those convicted, even in the case of a first offense.
 When the prosecution presents field sobriety tests and other evidence in a DUI case, an expert DUI lawyer can help you fight any invalid evidence used against you.
-At Hayes Law Firm, Justin Paul Hayes, Esq. has protected clients’ rights and developed a strategic defense against a DUI charge.
+At Hayes Law, PLLC, Justin Paul Hayes, Esq. has protected clients’ rights and developed a strategic defense against a DUI charge.